ericerkz/minecraft-discord-webhook/README.md

 - BOTNAME: Name of the bot in the Discord channel.
 Defaults to "Minecraft"
 - PREVIEW: If set - will also add a preview of the message in the Discord channel

-## Notes on logs

-You have to pass the **entire logs diretory path** to the script, rather than just the `latest.log`.
-This is due to how Docker volumes work.
-If we're mounting just the `latest.log` file, when the Minecraft server rotates that log, Docker will not mount the new file automatically.